-This section provides information regarding archaeological and historic architectural resources in the vicinity of Yuba County Water Agency's (YCWA or Licensee) Yuba River Development Project (Project).
-The section is divided into five parts.
-Section 7.12.2 describes Licensee's records searches and findings regarding known cultural resources and surveys in the Project Vicinity.1 Section 7.12.3 provides a general description of Project Vicinity prehistory and archaeology.
-Ethnohistory in the Project Vicinity is described in Section 7.12.4.
-Recent history of the Project Vicinity is provided in Section 7.12.5.
-The history of YCWA and the Project is described in Section 7.12.6.
+This section provides information regarding known archaeological and historic architectural resources in and adjacent to the Yuba County Water Agency's (YCWA or Licensee) Yuba River Development Project (Project).
+In addition to this overview, this section is divided into five parts: 1) Section 7.12.2, Background Research, provides Licensee's records search results and findings of known cultural resources and investigations in the Project Vicinity1; 2) Section 7.12.3, Prehistory and Archaeology, provides an overview of known regional and local archaeology and associated cultural complexes; 3) Section 7.12.4, Ethnohistory, is an overview of precontact and protohistoric Native American lifeways in the Project Vicinity; 4) Section 7.12.5, History, provides an overview of Euro-American occupation and settlement in the Project Vicinity; and 5) Section 7.12.6, YCWA and Project History, summarizes the establishment of YCWA and the development of its hydroelectric project.